Unveiling Lifesaving Insights with CPR Facts and Statistics

 CPR Survival Rates

-CPR survival rates can be influenced by various factors, including the underlying cause of cardiac arrest, the age of the patient, the presence of witnesses, the initial heart rhythm, and the quality and timing of CPR and defibrillation.
+CPR survival rate is influenced by various factors, including the underlying cause of cardiac arrest, the age of the patient, the presence of witnesses, the initial heart rhythm, and the quality and timing of CPR and defibrillation.
 Prompt recognition of cardiac arrest, immediate initiation of CPR, and early access to advanced medical care are essential in maximizing the chances of survival, whether in the hospital or out in the community.

 In-hospital cardiac arrest (IHCA) Survival Rate